Julien-Marcou/Pin-Clip/README.md

 # Pin&Clip

-A browser extension that help you anotate pages.
+A browser extension that helps you anotate pages.

  * Right click to add pins or brackets
  * Double click to remove